K4L1B3/How-to-Become-a-Great-Developer/README.md

- ## - <a href="https://github.com/EbookFoundation/free-programming-books/blob/main/courses/free-courses-pt_BR.md"> Here is a reference collection that will guide you in other languages<a/>
+ ## - <a href="https://github.com/EbookFoundation/free-programming-books/blob/main/courses/free-courses-pt_BR.md"> Here is a reference collection that will guide you in other programming languages<a/>

   # Autor